Stuycs-K/project03-final-10-liua-vuongm-yanj/DEVLOG.md

 fix some bugs due to merging code and differentiate client's transcripts using names instead of PID format code a bit better and document a little better

+### 2024-01-10 - fix bugs due to merging + use names
+started to add signals which might be used for a winning mechanism add comments outlining next steps

 ## Jiayu Yan

 ### 2024-01-02 - started basic proposal + assigned rules to each member